mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 Thirdly, just-in-time supporting resources are provided, closely aligned to the sub-goals of GDPs.
 Finally, this gateway framework may also facilitate reflection on its use, and reinforcement of this process can be structured using supporting tools, such as a learning map (see appendix.learningmap for an example in P4).

-NOT SURE WHERE THIS FITS?
-In the previous analysis of the use of GDPs through the lens of research on the abstract and concrete dimensions in computing education, there is an alignment with the personal dimension of knowledge highlighted in the previous chapter.
-For participants, the framework of GDPs facilitates goal formation.
-Once engaged with this goal, participants can use the affordances of the design to traverse different LOA without explicit instruction in the process of playtesting.
-The following section develops an analysis of the findings from the last chapter, outlining the potential of GDP concepts, especially within playtesting, to support these participant shifts in perspective.
-The following section addresses the social and cultural aspects of this study, using the development of varied forms of participant agency as an analytical lens.

 <!-- The use of a menu / collection of resources can be considered an inclusive educational practice and offer a rich description of a concrete example which aims to align to inclusive, practice-based frameworks like UDL and PBL.
 While this may involve more work in advance, the benefits to inclusive practice merit it. -->

 ### Link to next section - limits of this personal dimension approach

-LINK - SO MOVE LATER

-This chapter contend that the underlying structure of the learning design in addition to support the social and cultural processes described above, is a valid contribution to the field as a technical pedagogical structure.

-My research data shows the value of the REEPP approach to facilitate a socio-cultural approach to game making.
+My research data shows the value of the REEPPP approach, structured around the use of GDPs, to access and facilitate dimensions of game making associated with both concrete and abstract knowledge and practices.

+Broad descripton - SUMMARY OF UTILITY - DOES THIS LIVE HERE?
+For participants, the GDPs facilitates goal formation.
+Once engaged with this goal, participants can use the affordances of the design to traverse different LOA without explicit instruction in the process of playtesting.

+This analysis of the use of GDPs through the lens of research on the abstract and concrete dimensions in computing education, there is an alignment with the personal dimension of knowledge highlighted in the previous chapter.
+This line of research also opens up other dimensions

 The scaffolding provided by the template and the close coupling of the purpose, description and implementation of each GDP accelerates and supports the making process which in turn allows for greater possibilities of social and cultural making via playtesting outlined in the following section.

 Thus the structural elements of this design facilitate the kind of relational pedagogies originally advocated by Papert and but which have too often been missing from research in this field.
-LINK

-WHY RELEVANT?
-PATHWAYS?
-These varied forms of documentation, and their varied adoption and propagation represent different approaches to  scaffolding the process of becoming familiar with and then modifying to the code in often increasingly ambitious ways.
+The following section develops an analysis of the findings from the last chapter, outlining the potential of GDP concepts, especially within playtesting, to support these participant shifts in perspective.
+The following section addresses the social and cultural aspects of this study, using the development of varied forms of participant agency as an analytical lens.

 <!-- in P4, with a diagram expressed which drew on the concept of semantic waves DROP OR REVISE?.
 This is an strong candidate for further research. -->